-In Fig. 10 mean and quantile UHS are shown for the four selected African capitals.
-It is evident that periods between 0.1~s and 0.2~s make a considerable contribution to the hazard, as the largest ground accelerations are to be expected in this range.
-Among possible explanations, this phenomenon may be related to the residual contribution in the ground motion model of seismic site-effects (e.g. high-frequency resonance) not adequately accounted for in the GMPE site term, particularly when a single soil-class predictor - such as the $Vs{30}$ - is used (e.g. Poggi et al., 2016).
+In Fig. 12 mean and quantile UHS are shown for the four selected African capitals (10% PoE in 50 years).
+It is evident that periods between 0.1 s and 0.2 s make a considerable contribution to the hazard, as the largest ground accelerations are to be expected in this range.
+Among possible explanations, this phenomenon may be related to the residual contribution in the ground motion model of seismic site-effects (e.g. high-frequency resonance) not adequately accounted for in the GMPE site term, particularly when a single soil-class predictor - such as the Vs30 - is used (e.g. Poggi et al., 2016).
 The affected period range is, however, significant from an engineering perspective, as it matches the resonance response of typical buildings in urban environments.